Koredotcom/docs/docs/xo/searchai/content-sources/introduction.md

 In the **Content** section of SearchAI, you can easily manage your data sources.
 Here, you can add or update any content source, with different content sources listed under different pages for easy navigation.

 ![Content Sources](../images/content-sources-home.png "Content Sources")

+Whenever content from a source is ingested into the Search AI application, **automatic training** is initiated for the newly ingested content.
+This creates the answer index in the application corresponding to the ingested content using the configured extraction strategies.